pryley/site-reviews/readme.txt

 All documentation can be found in the "Help & Support" page of the plugin.
 If your question is not answered there, please create a new topic in the [WordPress support forum](https://wordpress.org/support/plugin/site-reviews/).

+= Where do I report security bugs? =

+You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/site-reviews).
+The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Screenshots ==

 1. The "All Reviews" page.